Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

     fail their actions, or otherwise veer them off of their intended course.

-    The Great Curse is often influenced by their Exaltation--Solars tend to have a flaw of Ego, Lunars by their loss of identity, and Sidereals by their complicated relationship with Fate, for example.
+    The Great Curse is often influenced by their Exaltation—Solars tend to have a flaw of Ego, Lunars by their loss of identity, and Sidereals by their complicated relationship with Fate, for example.